roderickmackenzie/matlab_robot_buggy/WS3/ws3.md

 Question 3
 ----------
-**Step 1:** We are now going to write a function to calculate the average color of a image.
+**Step 1:** We are now going to write a function to calculate the average color of a image, and use the average color the camera sees to identify objects.
+Think how placing an orange and then an apple in an image would affect the average color of the image.
 If you can’t remember how functions work, revise this section in your notes.
 Make a new MATLAB file and save it as *get_color.m*.
 In this file we are going to make a function, copy and paste the following code, which will define a function into the file:

 ~~~~
 function [r g b] = get_color(data)